matteron/mattia.id_old/src/pages/projects/tono.md

 desc: Cartridge based digital music player.
 ----

+---

+#### Update: January 3, 2024

+I [finally] added a write up of version 2.
+I'd give you a link, but I never bothered to add anchors for the headers to my static site generator I guess!
+If you search for 'Tono v2' on the page it should be the first result.

+I'm not a good writer in the first place and wrote it while very sick and sleep deprived, so I don't blame you if you just wanna look at the pretty pictures on the [gallery page](/projects/tono/gallery).

+---

 Tono is basically just a record player which takes cartridges instead of vinyl.
 In the age of streaming services making it easy to quickly put music on without thinking, I wanted a device that could mimic the deliberate ritual that comes with a record player, without the associated price.
 (I'm sure if I add up all the money I sunk into developing this thing, I probably aggressively missed that goal.)

 ### Tono v1